feifxi/KFC-Web-Clone/README.md

-# A student project so don't be surprised with monkey layout.😎
+# don't be surprised with this sh## layout from a monkey student 🦍